roryprimrose/ModelBuilder/README.md

 var request = Model.Ignoring(typeof(Request), nameof(Request.Data)).Create<Request>();
 ```

+The type is matched by assignability, so a rule declared on a base class or an interface also applies
+to the same-named member on any derived or implementing type.
+For example,
+`Ignoring(typeof(Stream), nameof(Stream.CanRead))` ignores `CanRead` wherever a `MemoryStream` (or any
+other `Stream`) appears in the graph, and a rule on an interface covers every type that implements it.
+Declare the rule on the exact type to scope it to that type alone.

 `IgnoringAny(Func<MemberSignature, bool> predicate)` ignores every member, on any type, for which the
 predicate returns `true`.
 The predicate receives a `MemberSignature` exposing the member's
 `DeclaringType`, `Name` and `MemberType`, so you can match by naming convention, declaring type or